How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 Why is Toy Cleaning Important?

-The biggest reason that toy cleaning and disinfecting is important to that we want to keep kids as healthy as possible.
+The biggest reason that toy cleaning and disinfecting is important to that I want to keep kids as healthy as possible.
 They are often exposed to many germs on a regular basis and are always getting sick.
 Killing germs at home can help keep your child healthier overall.
-Germs are good for our immune systems, but we are exposed to so many germs on a regular basis already, there is no harm in cleaning our toys at home.
+Germs are good for your immune systems, but I am exposed to so many germs on a regular basis already, there is no harm in cleaning your toys at home.

 - How To Tackle Spring Cleaning On A Budget